borjangly/ae-challenge/README.md

 For some industries education level can present either a growth opportunity or a barrier-to-entry i.e. in academia to be a full-fledged professor you need to have completed a PhD.

 ## 3 - How the data model ties in
 Using the data model designed in part 1, we can easily create analytics that observe key metrics like salary and job titles over time.
-Additionaly, we can factor in more subjective factors like skills, certifications and education level.
+Additionally, we can factor in more subjective factors like skills, certifications and education level.

 ## 4 - Additional data sources